Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Related Work

 Approaches to improving tool-use capabilities follow two main directions.
-Training-based methods employ supervised fine-tuning \cite{qin2024toolllm, liu2025toolace, zhang-etal-2025-xlam} or reinforcement learning \cite{qian2025toolrlrewardtoollearning,shi-etal-2024-direct, feng2025retoolreinforcementlearningstrategic, chen2025reinforcementlearninglonghorizoninteractive}, but they require substantial data or computational resources.
-Training-free methods refine tool documentation \cite{yuan-etal-2025-easytool,qu2025from} or leverage interaction histories \cite{wang-etal-2024-llms-imaginarium, cui-etal-2025-enhancing-tool, zhao2024expel, fu2024autoguide}.
-However, existing training-free approaches primarily focus on improving descriptions rather than aligning the schema itself with model-preferred representations.
-Our work directly addresses this gap by generating schemas aligned with pretraining distributions, targeting the root cause of schema misalignments.
+Training-based methods employ supervised fine-tuning \cite{qin2024toolllm, liu2025toolace, zhang-etal-2025-xlam} or reinforcement learning \cite{shi-etal-2024-direct, qian2025toolrl, chen2025reinforcementlearninglonghorizoninteractive, feng2026retool}, but they require substantial data or computational resources.
+Training-free methods refine tool documentation \cite{yuan-etal-2025-easytool,qu2025from} or leverage interaction histories \cite{fu2024autoguide, wang-etal-2024-llms-imaginarium, zhao2024expel, cui-etal-2025-enhancing-tool}.
+However, existing training-free approaches primarily focus on improving descriptions or accumulating experiential knowledge through interactions rather than aligning the schema itself with model-preferred representations.
+Our work directly addresses this gap by generating schemas aligned with models' pretrained knowledge, targeting the root cause of schema misalignment.